-Brian has been a co-founder and Managing Director at Seabrook Partners since January 2011.
+In addition to being a senior advisor at Battery Point Capital, Brian co-founded Seabrook Partners in January 2011.
 Prior to Seabrook Partners, he spent five years as a Managing Director and National Head of the Capital Strategies Group at Citigroup and then Morgan Stanley following the sale of Smith Barney by Citigroup to Morgan Stanley.
 The Capital Strategies Group provided M&A services to middle-market companies in the U.S. During the five years Brian ran the Group, it completed more than 110 transactions with aggregate value exceeding $3 billion.

-Previously, Brian was a Managing Director at Smith Barney in New York where he worked from 1988-1998.
-During his tenure at Smith Barney, he ran the firm’s East Coast technology group and technology mergers and acquisitions practice.
+Brian ran the East Coast Technology Group at Smith Barney in New York where he worked from 1988-1998.
 Brian began his investment banking career at E.F.
 Hutton in 1986 and later worked for Robertson, Colman & Stephens in San Francisco.